 When I work on my clients’ projects, one of the main questions I am asked involves the true nature of building cost in London.

-After delivering more than 500 projects that includes extensions, renovations and new build houses and flats in London within the UK, the simplest answer we can give to the question of ‘how much it does it cost to build in London?’ is by assessing the drawings and Bills of Quantity (BOQ) of your project.
-It is without a doubt this is the best way to effectively calculate your true building cost but yet even with this method, some potential pitfalls do exist.
+After delivering more than 500 projects that include extensions, renovations and new build houses and flats in London and the UK, the simplest answer we can give to the question of ‘how much it does it cost to build in London?’ is by assessing your projects’ drawings and Bills of Quantity (BOQ).
+Without a doubt, this is the best way to effectively calculate your true building cost but yet even with this method, there are some potential pitfalls.

-Having said that, I also believe you can use industry standards that can help you estimate the building cost of your project within the preparation stage of your development, especially when you do not yet have your planning permission, building regulations and tender drawings for your project.
+Having said that, I also believe you can use industry standards that help you estimate the building cost of your project at the preparation stage of your development, especially if you do not yet have your planning permission, building regulations and tender drawings for your project.

 Construction expenses vary widely by location.
 They differ from one part of the country to another, with central London undoubtedly turning out to be the most high-priced in the UK and the second highest in the world.

-Today, I will provide you the early cost advice for your project to help you determine what your project should cost.
-I will walk you through the industry’s standard/average building cost per square meter within Central London and Greater London.
+Today, I will provide you with the early cost advice for your project to help you determine what your project should cost.
+I can walk you through the industry’s standard/average building cost per square metre within both Central London and Greater London.

 Want to know more about how much would it cost to build in London?

 Picture this: you have a budget, you are completely thrilled about your project but do not realise you have been under-quoted on the cost.
 All of a sudden, boom!
 You’ve been hit with having to watch your project costs increase during construction because they were not planned out correctly.

 Yes, I can well imagine the frustration, and after an experience like that you’d naturally want to bang your head against a wall but no fear, I can advise you on this important topic, and how you can prevent this small, but very significant, mistake from happening.